yacheckalin/nest-ts-game/README.md

 Actors: [client]

-- as a client, I want to be able to initialize as a player for first not completed/non-started game (the game with the empty slots in the players pool)
+- as a client, I want to be able to jump into the existing game
-- as a client, I want to be able initialize once (any refresh of the page will give the same GAME_ID, PLAYER_ID statuses)
+- as a client, I want to be able to make a move
-- game will start automaticaly when the players pool will be fullfiled
 - as a client, I want to see values from the moves of other players
 - as a client, I want to be informed whos WINN